 - It is expensive.
 As of November,2020, Genworth Life Insurance Company reported that the average annual premium for an Arizona policy providing $125 per day for up to five years is $2,239 for a female (age 65) and $3,583 for a male (age 65).

 - You need to purchase this insurance before you have been diagnosed with a serious medical condition.
 A pre-existing condition may exclude you from securing any coverage at all.

 If traditional long term care insurance is unaffordable, or if you cannot enroll because of a pre-existing condition, coverage through the Arizona Long Term Care System (ALTCS) may be an alternative.

 In Arizona, ALTCS provides long term benefits for seniors who satisfy medical and financial requirements.
 In contrast to private insurance, ALTCS coverage can come at little or no cost to qualifying members.
-And, also contrary to private insurance, ALTCS coverage is only available to people who already require long-term care.
+And, also contrary to private insurance, ALTCS coverage is only available to people who already have been diagnosed with a serious medical condition and require long-term care.

 ALTCS provides coverage in a variety of settings, including group homes, assisted living communities, and skilled nursing facilities.
 What many people don’t know is that ALTCS also covers in-home services, as well as respite care for family caregivers.
 Benefits that may be available include:

 - Full Coverage of Acute Care Services, including doctors, hospitalization, reduced prescription costs, lab work, x-rays, tests, and specialist treatments.